Active ingredient

 ZEPATIER is an antiviral medicine that contains the active substances elbasvir and grazoprevir.

-ZEPATIER is used to treat long-term hepatitis C infection in adults aged 18 years and older.
+ZEPATIER is used to treat long-term hepatitis C infection in adults and children aged 12 years and older who weigh at least 30 kilograms.

 Hepatitis C is a virus that infects the liver.
 The active substances in the medicine work together by blocking two different proteins that the hepatitis C virus needs to grow and reproduce.
 This allows the infection to be permanently removed from the body.